BIDMCDigitalPsychiatry/LAMP-platform/docs/consortium_guidelines.md

 - Once a partner's IRB or clinical protocol is received, the Division of Digital Psychiatry will grant them access to a digital certificate allowing their independent server to communicate with the mindLAMP mobile and wearable apps (i.e. push notifications).
 - This requirement is due to Apple and Google strictly regulating research and medical uses of apps; and was part of the unique approval process for mindLAMP.
 - Should unauthorized usage be detected, the mindLAMP mobile and wearable apps will be removed from the commercial marketplaces which will of course impact every user in the world.
 - An organization not willing to comply will need to download, modify, recompile, and resubmit the apps under new names to both Apple and Google independently.
-We have instructions how to begin that process [here (see Native App)](https://www.notion.so/d7a4eca65e444c0d9d253482ac69e64d).

 ## ⑥ Monthly **Webinars**